adriandeodatox-prog/stability-kit-teaser/README.md

 case studies

-NDA‑gated artifacts
+Available under NDA.

-For early access or collaboration, DM.
+If this is relevant to your team, feel free to forward internally.

 Author
-Developed by a Portuguese educator working independently on LLM interaction stability.
+Developed independently by a Portuguese educator working on interaction‑layer stability.
-200+ protocols produced in 54 days of hands‑on experimentation.
+200+ protocols produced in 54 days of experimentation.